 New crash sled for small overlap component tests

-The small overlap components test crash is one of the major challenges for the structural strength of vehicles.
+The small overlap crash test is one of the major challenges for the structural strength of vehicles.
 One of the main assessment criteria is the intrusion of tires, body and chassis parts into the passenger cabin.
+With the M=SLED Small Overlap, there is now an option to cost-effectively test critical chassis components that could penetrate the passenger compartment without destroying an entire car body.